amsaid1989/tweet-textarea-react/README.md

 The component is built from scratch and it doesn't rely on any dependencies (except for React itself), so it is a relatively lightweight component.

+> Due to limited time, this component is no longer maintained.
+Please use at your own descretion.

 ## Installation

 You can install the component from npm using either `npm` or `yarn`: